hennok1/RoboticArm/README.md

 Approved Proposal
 =================

-Submission Date, 2016
+September, 2016

-*Proposal for the development of Project Name*
+*Proposal for the development of FIMP*

 Prepared by Tanav, Alay, and Hennok
 *Computer Engineering Technology Student*
-Username.github.io
+github.com/hennok129/RoboticArm

 **Executive Summary**